Click here for updated information on the progress of our TIRS trials.

 A “fried egg” design, in which all blocks of the 5x5 cluster receive the intervention, but all sampling to evaluate the epidemiological and entomological endpoints will occur in the “yolk,” the center 3x3 city blocks of each cluster.

-TIRS will be implemented as a preventive application about 1-2 months prior to the beginning of the ABV season.
+TIRS will be implemented as a preventive application 1-2 months prior to the ABV season.
 Active monitoring for symptomatic ABV illness will occur through weekly household visits and enhanced surveillance.
 Annual serological surveys will be performed after each transmission season and entomological evaluations of Ae. aegypti indoor abundance and ABV infection rates monthly during the period of active surveillance.
 Epidemiological and entomological evaluation will continue for up to three transmission seasons.